top of page

 Douay-Rheims Version

 No, it's not impossible to understand.
 No, KJV is not better and did not come first.
 Just dive into the Douay-Rheims and don't look back.
-One pro-tip: reading old Catholic books can help you get used to the "archaic" language because these books often quote from the DRV.
+LibriVox and YouTube offer plenty of recordings if that's more to your liking.
+PRO-TIP: reading old Catholic books can help you get used to the "archaic" language because these books often quote from the DRV.

 Mass Readings